ministryofjustice/php-markdown-extra/README.md

-# php-markdown-extra
+# PHP Markdown Extra

-Plugin to support markdown on Wordpress
+PHP Markdown Extra by Michel Fortin is a discontinued WP plugin that provides markdown support for on Wordpress based off of John Gruber's standard. https://daringfireball.net/projects/markdown/.